Banking-Analytics-Lab/BreakingBarriers/Docs/CodeMapping.md

 - **Related Figures:**
   - **Figure 16** – Effect of male-to-male support in networks on board appointments
   - **Figure 17** – Effect of female-to-female support in networks on board appointments

+## 5. Sample of One Prediction (Demo)

+- **File:** `Weight/Sample_of_one.ipynb`
+- **What it does:**
+  - Demonstrates the model's ability to predict the probability of a board appointment for an individual director based on their historical network features.
+  - Loads a pre-trained LSTM model and applies it to a **single individual's career sequence**.
+  - The individual's career sequence is a synthetic network feature vectors over multiple years, matching the format used in training.
+  - Outputs a probability between 0 and 1 indicating the predicted likelihood of board appointment next year.